Muslim-Rana/GymPal/README.md

 ## Overview

 After not being satisified with every fitness app I have tried, I decided to create my own personalized fitness tracker.
-The goal of this project is to create an application which I use everyday, while also gaining experience with different technologies like MongoDB, Express, React, NodeJS, etc.
+The goal of this project is to create an application which I use everyday, while also gaining experience with different technologies like MongoDB, Express, React, NodeJS and techniques like API testing and System Design.

 ## Core Concepts